 - Article 393 Low Voltage Suspended Ceiling Power Distribution

 - Article 646 Modular Data Centers

 - Article 728 Fire Resistive Cable Systems

 - Article 750 Energy Management Systems

-3. Even though “readily accessible” has been used in the NEC, the definition of readily accessible has been added to article 100.
+- Even though “readily accessible” has been used in the NEC, the definition of readily accessible has been added to Article 100.
 This may require changes to the installation of receptacles for dishwashers and vending machines.

 Capable of being reached quickly for operation, renewal, or inspection without requiring those concerned to use a tool, to climb over, remove obstacle, or other.

-Dwelling unit laundry areas will now require GFCI protection for all 125-volt, single-phase, 15- and 20 amp receptacles in laundry rooms.
+- Article 210.8 GFCI Protection for Dwelling Unit Laundry Areas and Commercial Garages.
+Dwelling unit laundry areas will now require GFCI protection for all 125-volt, single-phase, 15- and 20-amp receptacles in laundry rooms.

-GFCI protection required for all 125 volt single phase 15 and 20 ampere receptacles installed in all commercial, non dwelling unit garages, service bays and similar areas.
-Not only garages where electrical diagnostic equipment electrical hand tools, or portable lighting equipment are to be used.
+GFCI protection required for all 125 volt single phase 15 and 20 ampere receptacles installed in all commercial, non dwelling unit garages, service bays, and similar bays, and similar areas.
+Not only garages where electrical diagnostic equipment electrical hand tools, or portable lighting equipment to be used.